-Edgeborough offers a modern take on boarding, providing a safe, home from home environment.
+Edgeborough offers a modern take, providing a safe, home from home environment.
 It is an exciting opportunity to stay overnight with friends – either flexi or weekly from Monday to Friday (4 nights a week).
-We try to be as flexible as possible to tailor the boarding experience to your needs.
+We try to be as flexible as possible to tailor the experience to your needs.
 We fully utilise all the available facilities and grounds – invaluable if you are considering boarding at a senior school in the future.

 The Boarding House is run by Mrs Jones and her husband David who is also the Director of Sport.
 In addition, Mr Yates is the Assistant Housemaster and supported by his wife Hannah.
 Mr Yates is also a fulltime teacher and Form Tutor.
 The boarding team is also ably assisted by the Matron, Miss Fleming Chart, and four GAP year students so there are plenty of staff around to support and nurture your child.